 where dBp/dT is the birth rate for those with the p allele, and dDp/dT is the corresponding death rate.
 If we assume that either birth or death rates for both populations with different alleles are different, then

 or vice versa.
 That is the definition of natural selection, where the strength of selection, S, is a function of the difference in population numbers containing the two alleles.
-This also stands for one definition of relative fitness, W (see next post for more discussion of fitness).
-Eq 3:
+This also stands for one definition of relative fitness, W. Eq 3:

 This follows the standard neo-Darwinian approach of assuming all evolutionary change is directly related to allele frequency differences in populations.
 However, to stay in keeping with more recent concepts in evolutionary theory, one could easily substitute any inheritable characteristic, such as epigenetic marks or alterations in gene expression regulation.